mobily/tifi/README.md

 #### fromFalsy

-> Returns `None` if the value is falsy, otherwise returns the value wrapped in a `Some`.
+> If the value is falsy, returns `None`, otherwise returns the value wrapped in a `Some`.

 `fromFalsy<T>(value: T): Option<T>`